DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/060 Views/010 View Types/010 Day View.md

 The **day** view displays appointments for a specified date.
-The **Scheduler** widget arranges appointments from top to bottom.
+The **Scheduler** UI component arranges appointments from top to bottom.
 If their time intervals overlap, their width is decreased and they are placed next to each other.

 ![Day View](/images/UiWidgets/Scheduler_Day_View.png)